ETS-Android3/Art-Gallery/README.md

 delivery process.

 ## Running the Project
 The backend is hosted at https://artgallery-11.herokuapp.com/.
 The backend can be run locally by cloning this repository, and running the artgallery-Backend repository as a Spring Boot App.
 Using a terminal/command line from the root of the project, one can instead use "gradle run" to run the project locally.
 In that case, the application will be hosted at http://localhost:8080/.
-To use the application, see the API documentation [here](waiting to be written)

 The frontend is hosted at https://artgallery-frontend-1.herokuapp.com/.